DNACENSolutions/dnac_ansible_workflows/workflows/pnp_config_generator/README.md

 #### Generate All Configurations

 **Description**: Retrieves all registered PnP devices from Catalyst Center.
-To generate all configurations, omit `config`.
+To generate all configurations, omit `config` or leave it empty.

 ```yaml
 pnp_config: